Stress can affect anyone at any time in their life, but knowing and using clever stress management techniques is a sure-fire way of relieving it.

 Study author Emily Ansell of the Yale University School of Medicine explained: “Our research shows that when we help others we can also help ourselves.
 Stressful days usually lead us to have a worse mood and poorer mental health, but our findings suggest that if we do small things for others, such as holding a door open for someone, we won’t feel as poorly on stressful days.”

 Dealing with stress has become one of the 21st century’s most talked about subjects.
-It is important for your mental and physical health so using one or two of these stress management techniques can certainly help you to lead a less stressful life.
+Stress management is important for your mental and physical health, so using one or two of the above techniques can certainly help you to lead a less stressful life.